 No. All applicants have to log in with a user ID and password to upload their materials and submit applications, but free applicant-only accounts are available at www.yaptracker.com/register-applicant.

 No, YAP Tracker accounts cannot be shared.
 The system prevents duplicate submissions on any one account.

-NB If recommendations are still pending, it may be because the request email went into the referee’s spam.
+NB If recommendations are still pending, it may be because the request email went into the referee’s spam folder.
 The applicants are themselves responsible for contacting their referees to check if they have received the request email.
-If one or both recommendations is still missing when the deadline is close, applicants may enter contact details of up to two additional people in order to ensure they reach the required number of recommendations.
+If one or both recommendations is still missing close to the deadline, applicants may enter contact details of up to two additional people in order to ensure they reach the required number of recommendations.
 See the YAP Tracker website for instructions for resending a recommendation request, changing referees’ email addresses and adding or changing referees, and email JPYAPAssistant@roh.org.uk to make changes to the referees if the application has already been submitted.